Radia Perlman: Career

-Spanning Tree Protocol
+Spanning Tree Protocol (STP)

 Perlman invented the spanning tree algorithm and protocol.
-While working as a consulting engineer at Digital Equipment Corporation (DEC) in 1984 she was tasked with developing a straightforward protocol that enabled network bridges to locate loops in a local area network (LAN).
+While working as a consulting engineer at DEC in 1984 she was tasked with developing a straightforward protocol that enabled network bridges to locate loops in a local area network (LAN).
 It was required that the protocol should use a constant amount of memory when implemented on the network devices, regardless of how large the network was.
 Building and expanding bridged networks was difficult because loops, where more than one path leads to the same destination, could result in the collapse of the network.
 Redundant paths in the network meant that a bridge could forward a frame in multiple directions.
 Therefore loops could cause Ethernet frames to fail to reach their destination, thus flooding the network.

 Perlman utilized the fact that bridges had unique 48 bit MAC addresses, and devised a network protocol so that bridges within the LAN communicated with one another.
 The algorithm implemented on all bridges in the network allowed the bridges to designate one root bridge in the network.
 Each bridge then mapped the network and determined the shortest path to the root bridge, deactivating other redundant paths.

 Despite Perlman's concerns that it took the Spanning Tree Protocol about a minute to react when changes in the network topology occurred, during which time a loop could bring down the network, it was standardized as 802.1d by the Institute of Electrical and Electronics Engineers (IEEE).
 Perlman said that the benefits of the protocol amount to the fact that "you don't have to worry about topology" when changing the way a LAN is connected.
 Perlman has, however, criticized changes that were made in the course of the standardization of the protocol.

-Perlman published a poem on STP, called 'Algorhyme':
+Perlman published a poem on STP, called "Algorhyme":